Crom Castle: History

-Like many Ulster country estates, the first house at Crom was built by a Scottish planter at the beginning of the 17th century.
+Like many Ulster country estates, the first house at Crom was built by a Scottish planter in the early 17th century.
 In 1611, as part of the Plantation of Ulster, Michael Balfour, the Laird of Mountwhinney, constructed a house on the lough shore opposite Inishfendra Island.
-Following the usual pattern for a Plantation castle, the Old Castle at Crom was built of lime and stone and enclosed within a bawn.
+Following the typical pattern for a Plantation castle, the Old Castle at Crom was built of lime and stone and enclosed within a bawn.